 It does not display objects that are close to either corner or under the bumper and can vary depending on vehicle orientation or road conditions.
-The distance of the image that appears on the screen is different from the actual distance.
+Displayed images may be farther or closer than they appear.

-The following illustration shows the field of view that the camera provides.
+The following illustrations show the field of view that the camera provides.